 There are ways to get close to a dolphin without breaking the law.
-One of the easiest is to find your way to The Kahala Hotel and Resort and head for the lagoon.
+One of the easiest is to find your way to The THE KAHALA HOTEL & RESORT and head for the lagoon.
 There, you may find a team of Atlantic bottlenose dolphins engaged in what looks like an aquatic version of volleyball.

 Booking a snorkel cruise is another way to come in contact with pods of wild dolphins.
-Some companies, like DOLPHIN EXCURSIONS and HAWAII KAYAKING ADVENTURES, conduct personalized open-ocean wildlife adventures with dolphins.
+Some companies also conduct personalized open-ocean wildlife adventures with dolphins.

 HAWAII NAUTICAL (808) 234-7245